 At first it seemed that Europeans were the first people to find this remote island.
-Few years later though it was noted that Polynesians have been here earlier and even had a settlement.
+A few years later though it was noted that Polynesians have been here earlier and even had a settlement.
 But they disappeared from the island – it is not known why.

 Officer Philip Gidley King was sent in 1788 from Australia to establish a settlement in Norfolk.
 He described the forest of the island:

-It was noted that the most dense forest was on lowlands, closer to the sea.
-Development of the first settlement of convicts in Kingston required hard work to clear the primeval forest with vines.
+It was noted that the densest forest was on lowlands, closer to the sea.
+Development of the first settlement of convicts in Kingston required hard work to clear the primaeval forest with vines.
 Nowadays, looking at the rather barren, tended landscape here, it is hard to believe in this.
 Mountaintops were covered with shrubs, herbs, climbers.

 "Development" and conservation

-By the first decade of the 19th century there was cleared approximately one quarter of the island, remaining part still was a thicket of subtropical plants.
-By the middle of the 19th century the island was surrounded by road and later there arrived people from Pitkairn Island and here started more intense agriculture.
-Thus by the end of the 19th century there was almost no pristine forest left on island.
+By the first decade of the 19th century there was cleared approximately one-quarter of the island, remaining part still was a thicket of subtropical plants.
+By the middle of the 19th century, the island was surrounded by road and later there arrived people from Pitcairn Island and here started more intense agriculture.
+Thus by the end of the 19th century, there was almost no pristine forest left on the island.

-Forest suffered from direct clearcuts, from introduced species and hunting.
+Forest suffered from cutting, from introduced species and hunting.

-The last remaining patch of pristine forest was preserved around the highest hills of island – Mount Pitt and Mount Bates.
-Nearby Philip island suffered sspecially much – instead of lush forest there was left barren, eroding land with occasional pockets of greenery.
+The last remaining patch of pristine forest was preserved around the highest hills of the island – Mount Pitt and Mount Bates.
+Nearby Philip island suffered especially much – instead of the lush forest there was left barren, eroding land with occasional pockets of greenery.

 Around Mount Pitt there was established national park in 1986.
 The ecosystem here is considered to be comparatively intact, but it is infested with some alien plant species.
 The area of remaining natural forest is small and due to this is less suitable for the maintenance of the numerous local endemic species.

-Also the streams earlier, when there was more forest, were more rich with water.
+Also the streams earlier, when there was more forest, were richer with water.
 This allowed to sustain endemic species of freshwater animals.

 Treasures of remote forest